vpaz1/Palindrome/README.md

 # Palindrome
-Check if a word is a palindrome by checking one word at a time or checking a list of words.
+Check if a word is a palindrome (a word, phrase, or sequence that reads the same backward as forward) by checking one word at a time or checking a list of words.
 ```
 $ ./palindrome.py
 usage: palindrome.py [-h] str [str ...]